27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 This underground tour looks into the life of a century ago.

-Not only will this tour offer a spooky outing suitable for everyone, but they will also keep you out of the frequent rain that Seattle gets in the fall.
+Not only will this tour offer a haunting outing, but it will also keep you out of the frequent rain that Seattle gets in the fall.

-If you are looking for a spooky look at one of Seattle’s most popular places, a nighttime Pikes Place Market Ghost Tour is the perfect thing to do in October in Seattle.
+If you are looking for a spooky look at one of Seattle’s most popular places, a nighttime Pike Place Market Ghost Tour is a creepy thing to do in October in Seattle.

-Pikes Place Market is well known for the way they toss fish around, but these tours will show you the darker side of the market.
+Pike Place Market is well known for tossing fish around, but these tours will show you the darker side of the tourist attraction.

-Pike Place also features in our one day Seattle itinerary.
+Pikes Place is also featured in our one-day Seattle itinerary.

 Pike Place Market sign at night